kikoso/android-stackblur/README.md

 --------------------
 As soon as I get some free time I want to add the following features:

-* Image processing through NDK
+* Add support for RenderScript
 * Multithreading
 * Support for PNG9